MicrosoftDocs/winrt-api/windows.gaming.input/racingwheel_racingwheelremoved.md

 # Windows.Gaming.Input.RacingWheel.RacingWheelRemoved

 ## -description
-Signals when a new racing wheel is disconnected.
+Signals when a racing wheel is disconnected.

 ## -remarks